About Foodbank WA

-We are completely dependent on the generosity of food donors who choose to donate surplus food instead of letting it go to waste.
-As long as the food is still safe to consume, we will take it and make sure it gets to people in need.
+Foodbank WA relies on the generosity of national and local food donors who choose to donate surplus food instead of letting it go to waste.
+As long as the food is still safe to consume, Foodbank WA will take it and make sure it gets to people in need.

-Whether it’s your work, school, church, community group or sporting club, food drives are a great way to help raise awareness of hunger and collect food for people in need.
+Whether it’s your work, school, church, community group or sporting club, food drives are a great way to help raise awareness of hunger and to collect food for Foodbank WA to assist people in need.